jflowaa/smart_home/readme.md

 A centralized suite for home automation.

 ### Libraries
-Server is built in Python3 using the Flask web framework and uses an SQLAlchemy database.
+Server is built in Python3 using the Flask web framework and a SQLAlchemy.

 ### Installation
 ##### Server